Home

 When you wake up in the morning, you are metabolically at your 'coldest'.

-Over time, being chronically dehydrated, not eating enough protein, with Inflammation and the Pain Causing Dynamic that is always entrenching itself in your body, the connective tissue on the underside of you foot, specifically the Plantar Fascia, starts turning into a dry, crunchy sponge.
+Over time, being chronically dehydrated, not eating enough protein, with the Tightness and the Inflammation and the Pain Causing Dynamic that is always entrenching itself in your body, the connective tissue on the underside of your foot, specifically the Plantar Fascia, starts turning into a dry, crunchy sponge, and is OVERSTRETCHED and OVERLOADED.

-So every time you jump out of bed onto your cold, crunchy feet, you get some rip and tear.
+So every time you jump out of bed onto your cold, crunchy feet, you (can) get some micro-rip and tear.

 That’s why those first several steps hurt.
 Injury, injury, injury.